Kia Borrego Lost Car Key Replacement – All the Information You Need to Get a New Kia Borrego Key. Tips, Costs, Your Options, and More.

 Size: Diameter – 20 mm, height – 3.2 mm

-Finally, remember that your battery life depends on a few factors such as usage, weather conditions, etc. To better protect your Kia Borrego key fob and extend its battery life it may be a good idea to have a key fob cover or a case.
-You can get it online here.
+Finally, remember that your battery life depends on several factors such as usage, weather conditions, etc. To better protect your Kia Borrego key fob and extend its battery life, it may be a good idea to have a key fob cover or a case.
+You can order a key fob cover here.